 Abandoned Mining Wastes Project

 This web page is intended to provide residents and other interested parties with information regarding recent and on-going investigations and response activities related to historic mining-related industrial operations along the western shoreline of Torch Lake.
-The work is being conducted by the DEQ Remediation and Redevelopment Division’s Upper Peninsula District Office.
+The work is being conducted by the EGLE Remediation and Redevelopment Division’s Upper Peninsula District Office.

 This project presents a unique and complex setting for environmental investigation and risk management.
 It has been the subject of numerous studies and response activities over the last 30 years, but a comprehensive evaluation of environmental issues, implemented response actions, remaining risks, and future needs have not been undertaken until recently.